kelceydavis33/highzpy/README.md

 load_photometry(path, photz_path, chi_path, zgrid_path, template_path, ignore_HST = True): Initializes a Pandas DataFrame with photometry information for given FITS files from both
             NIRCam pipeline reducations and EAZY photometric fitting outputs.

+### SED_plotting:

+Functions used for plotting Spectra Energy Distributions (SEDs) designed for CEERS photometry.
+Several
+    plotting functions are overly complicated (such as plot_em_all which will plot every single SED in a DataFrame in a single plot).
+However, plots like get_sed and jon_plot are incredibly useful and staples of high-z JWST papers.